Yoder VS Traeger: Which Pellet Grill Should You Buy in 2023?

 The YS640s is an ultra high quality pellet grill that performs just as well at home as on the barbecue competition circuit where it was designed to compete.

-Traeger Timberline 850
+Traeger Timberline

-Rather than being barrel-shaped, this pellet grill has an oval cooking chamber with a super high-profile hood that allows it to fit three cooking racks despite its compact form.
+This pellet grill has an oval cooking chamber with a super high-profile hood that allows it to fit three cooking racks despite its compact form.

-Along with extra cooking space, the unique design of the Timberline 850 contributes to an even distribution of heat and smoke.
+Along with extra cooking space, the unique design of the Timberline contributes to an even distribution of heat and smoke.

 A large opening behind the drip tray directs heat and smoke up the back of the cooking chamber, where it hits the curved hood and is directed back over the food on the top rack.

-To assist with this downdraft effect, the Timberline 850 doesn’t have a conventional chimney.
+To assist with this downdraft effect, the Timberline doesn’t have a conventional chimney.
 Instead, it has an exhaust vent that runs the length of its back.

-The Timberline 850 is constructed of sturdy stainless steel, and the cooking chamber is double-walled for increased heat retention.
+The Timberline is constructed of sturdy stainless steel, and the cooking chamber is double-walled for increased heat retention.

-The PID controller is WiFi enabled and works with the Traeger app and Amazon Alexa.
+The PID controller is WiFi-enabled and works with the Traeger app and Amazon Alexa.

-Timberline 850 Specs:
+Timberline Specs:

-Cooking space850 square inches of cooking surface (hence the name)
+Cooking space880 square inches of cooking surface

-Hopper size 24lb capacity side-mounted pellet hopper
+Hopper size 22lb capacity side-mounted pellet hopper

 Construction Double-wall stainless steel interior